tsileo/blobstash/README.md

 ## Roadmap / Ideas

-- Mount backups with fuse (with time machine like directory structure)
 - Easy way to backup/restore internal kv (RDB like format)
 - Master/slave replication of metadatas
 - Encryption